Arela-Cristina/Arela-Cristina/README.md

 - 💬 Ask me about: anything, I am happy to help.
 - ⭐ I’m currently working on a project about my favorite Game.
 - 😋 I’m looking for help with videogames.
-- 😄 Fun fact: I am considering changing religion to Buddhism.
+- 😄 Fact: 'Chi cerca trova'.

 <br><br><br>